Skip to content

 Agent checkpoints

-A single-turn chat surface has one place to enforce safety — between the LLM's response and the user.
+A single-turn chat surface has one place to enforce safety — between the LLM’s response and the user.
 An agent has three.
 Each catches a different class of failure, and skipping any of them leaves a known attack vector open.
-EvalGuard's agent layer wraps a model + tools with all three.
+EvalGuard exposes the three as composable API surfaces you wire into your own agent loop — the firewall scan, the agent-policy engine, and the gateway proxy.

 Checkpoint 1 — input injection scan